Information Risk and Security Policy FAQ

 managers - actually held to account for compliance failures and incidents?

-Hint: if you don’t understand the distinction between accountability and responsibility, or between compliance and enforcement, you are once more missing a trick.
+Hint: if you don’t understand the distinction between accountability and responsibility, or compliance and enforcement, or exceptions and exemptions, you are once more missing a trick.

 Lack of compliance